 I have worked for a number of respected galleries, libraries, archives and museums in Aotearoa including Te Uru Waitakere Contemporary Gallery, Nga Taonga Sound & Vision, City Gallery Wellington, Auckland Art Gallery, Auckland Museum and the National Library.
 In 2018, I was Exhibitions Co-ordinator for dealer gallery Two Rooms, with a focus on art writing, communications, publicity, client liaison and daily operations.
-In 2021, I hosted the STATION gallery booth representing artist Daniel Boyd at the Auckland Art Fair, placing key works in significant public and private collections in Aotearoa.
+In 2021, I hosted the STATION gallery booth representing artist Daniel Boyd at the Aotearoa Art Fair, placing key works in significant public and private collections in Aotearoa.

 I also curate and deliver free tour programmes of local galleries and creative spaces in the service of audience development.
 Examples include my work with Artweek Auckland (2017-20), and as curator and project manager of the independent ART WALKS initiative which was staged across Auckland central suburbs in March 2021.